yiisoft/yii2/docs/guide/rest-quick-start.md

 > Info: You may have noticed that the result of `http://localhost/users` includes some sensitive fields,
 > such as `password_hash`, `auth_key`.
 You certainly do not want these to appear in your API result.
-> You can and should filter out these fields as described in the [Data Formatting](rest-data-formatting.md) section.
+> You can and should filter out these fields as described in the [Response Formatting](rest-response-formatting.md) section.

 Summary